For patients and consumers2024-10-08T23:27:58+00:00

 Why is research important in health care?

-• new information on health care system, processes or services, to ultimately improve the quality of care by allowing us to improve our health care service delivery.
+• new information on health care systems, processes or services, to ultimately improve the quality of care by allowing us to improve our health care service delivery

 • opportunities to test new medications, devices, treatments or technologies, to see if they are effective.